 How much does a home renovation cost in Canberra in 2026?

-Home renovation costs in Canberra range from $1,500 to $5,000 per square metre in 2026.
-A bathroom renovation averages $20,000–$35,000, a kitchen $25,000–$55,000, and a full home renovation $150,000–$600,000+.
+Home renovation costs with Rentoule Projects in Canberra start from $2,200 to $5,500 per square metre in 2026.
+An entry-level bathroom is $25,000–$40,000, an entry-level kitchen $35,000–$55,000, and a whole-home renovation $200,000–$700,000+.
 Costs depend on the home's age, scope of works, finish level, and whether structural changes are involved.
+Real numbers depend on scope and site conditions, so use these as a realistic starting point for the conversation.

 Why are renovation costs higher in Canberra than other Australian cities?